-Skin cancer is the single most common form of cancer, accounting for more than 75% of all cancer diagnoses.
-More than 1 million cases of squamous cell and basal cell carcinomas are diagnosed annually, with a lifetime risk of more than one in five.
-The vast majority of skin cancers can be cured with surgery alone.
-Resection is the mainstay of therapy, even for skin cancer involving regional lymph nodes or, in some cases, more distant metastatic sites.
+Skin cancer is the most common form of malignancy, accounting for more than 75% of all cancer diagnoses.
+More than 3 million cases of squamous cell carcinomas, basal cell carcinomas, and melanomas are diagnosed annually in the US, with one in five Americans developing skin cancer.
+The vast majority of skin cancers can be cured via localized therapies including topical therapy, radiation therapy, and simple surgical interventions.
+Resection with wide surgical margins remains the mainstay of therapy for melanoma.

-Exposure to ultraviolet radiation is the predominant risk factor for squamous cell and basal cell skin cancer, and is the only known environmental risk factor for melanoma.
+The interaction of genes and the environment is responsible for most skin cancers.
+Exposure to ultraviolet radiation is the best-known and best-studied environmental risk factor for squamous cell and basal cell skin cancer, and is the only known environmental risk factor for melanoma.
+Genetic predisposition to skin cancer, which may be expressed by phenotypic traits such as red hair or the presence of many nevi, also plays a significant role.
 Genetic susceptibility to melanoma clearly varies across the population and correlates to a large degree with light skin, hair, and eye color.
 Melanoma contributes to 75% of deaths from skin cancer.
-An estimated 76,250 new cases of melanoma were diagnosed in the United States in 2012, with approximately 9,180 deaths.
-Death from melanoma increased by 5.8% in the United States between 1990 and 2005 due to an increase in melanoma deaths in men, although there was a slight decrease in mortality from melanoma in women.
-The lifetime risk of melanoma for Caucasians is 1 in 39 for men and 1 in 58 for women in the United States.
+An estimated 73,870 new cases of melanoma of the skin will be diagnosed in the United States in 2015, with approximately 9,940 deaths.
+The overall death rate from melanoma increased by 5.8% in the United States between 1990 and 2005; this increase was the result of a significant rise in melanoma deaths in men.
+The mortality rate in women over the same period of time actually showed a slight decrease.
+The lifetime risk of melanoma for Caucasians is 1 in 35 for men and 1 in 54 for women in the United States.
 The 5-year survival was 92% of patients diagnosed with melanoma in the United States between 1996 and 2004, an increase of 10% compared with the years 1975 through 1977.
 This is almost certainly due to an increase in early detection.

-The superficial nature of melanoma and other skin cancers supports campaigns to raise public awareness and healthcare provider expertise in detecting skin cancers at the earliest possible stage.
-High-risk groups, for whom screening efforts might make the largest impact, are older men and families with numerous cases of melanoma.
-Screening initiatives would be less likely to benefit the 10% of patients with melanomas that are nonpigmented or arise from the choroid of the eyes or mucosal surfaces.
+The knowledge that melanoma and other skin cancers begin their growth within the superficial layers of the skin supports campaigns to raise public awareness and healthcare provider expertise in detecting skin cancers at the earliest possible stage.
+High-risk groups, for whom screening efforts might make the largest impact, are older men, individuals with many nevi, those with a personal or family history of skin cancer, and families with numerous cases of melanoma, just to mention a few of the high-risk groups.

 Men are more likely than women to develop melanoma (67% higher incidence), and their prognosis is worse (136% higher risk of death from melanoma).
-The risk of recurrence in the setting of resected primary melanoma is higher, and expected survival in the setting of regionally advanced disease is significantly shorter.
+The reasons for this are unclear.

-The rates of melanoma and other skin cancers are highest where fair-skinned Caucasians migrated to lower latitudes, with annual sun exposure that is substantially higher than their historically native climates.
+The rates of melanoma and other skin cancers are highest in countries where fair-skinned Caucasians migrated to lower latitudes, with annual sun exposure that is substantially higher than their historically native climates.
 Australia, New Zealand, South Africa, and Israel bear a disproportionate burden of skin cancer.
 In Australia, melanoma is the third most common cancer.
-In the United States, Hawaii and the desert Southwest have the highest rates of skin cancer of all kinds and melanoma.
+In the United States, Hawaii and the desert Southwest have the highest rates of skin cancer of all kinds, including melanoma.

 Skin cancers that are confined to the skin at presentation and with adequate staging evaluation have a high rate of cure.
 The 10-year survival of patients with invasive melanomas that are 1 mm or less in thickness and that lack ulceration is 97%.
 Melanoma that is microscopically present in regional lymph nodes is associated with a 10-year survival of 50% to 60%; when macroscopic or clinically apparent lymph nodes are detected, the 10-year survival is only 30% to 40%.
 The presence of more distant metastatic disease is associated with only a 5% possibility of survival 10 years from initial recognition.

-Although there are families in which melanoma can occur with high likelihood, an underlying genetic predisposition can only be found in 3% of all cases.
-The pedigrees have been identified because of their high likelihood of a mutation carrier developing melanoma.
+Although there are families in which melanoma can occur with high likelihood, an underlying genetic predisposition can only be found in only a small percentage of patients.
+These pedigrees have been identified because of their high likelihood of a mutation carrier developing melanoma.
 Lower-penetrance genotypes remain to be elucidated.
-Nonetheless, identification of the genes responsible for familial melanoma has greatly contributed to the understanding of the molecular pathophysiology of melanoma.
+Nonetheless, identification of the genes responsible for familial melanoma has greatly contributed to the understanding of the molecular pathophysiology of the disease.

 The clinical observation that patients with multiple dysplastic nevi were at greater risk for melanoma and that many such patients came from families with multiple affected individuals provided the first insight into a melanoma progression model that might be accelerated based on inborn genetic abnormalities.
-Two highly related genes were discovered to harbor germline mutations in roughly 50% of melanoma pedigrees: CDKN2A and CDK4.
-CDKN2A enocodes two products via alternate splicing of messenger RNA: p16INK4A and p14ARF.
+Two highly related genes were discovered in roughly 50% of melanoma pedigrees: CDKN2A and CDK4.
+CDKN2A encodes two products via alternate splicing of messenger RNA: p16INK4A and p14ARF.
 Each of these tumor suppressor genes exerts an inhibitory effect on cell cycle progression.

 Xeroderma pigmentosum (XP) is a rare inherited disorder in which DNA repair following UV damage is impaired.
 Mutations in XP genes A through G have been identified as the underlying molecular event.
 Squamous cell and basal cell carcinomas and melanoma are prevalent in this population at a young age.
 The near-complete penetrance of melanoma in these patients emphasizes the critical balance between UV-induced DNA damage and repair in risk for skin cancer.
 As DNA damage repair is mediated by a complex network of sensor and effector proteins, variability in the function of this system almost certainly underlies the variability in risk among the fair-skinned population.